 So, you want to learn how to invest in the S&P 500 index?

 First you need to determine how you’ll be doing your investing.
 There are multiple avenues or platforms you can use to begin investing in this valuable index.
 Here are our favorite ways to invest in the S&P 500.

 First, you need to consider opening a brokerage account.
 A brokerage account is an account that has money on the stock market through owning shares or other financial assets.

 Fortunately, there are tons of different brokerages to choose from.
-Fortunately, we compiled a list of the best online stock brokerages.
+Fortunately, we compiled a list of the best online stock brokers.
 It’s a good idea to check out fees for buying and selling ETFs and mutual funds, as this will affect your overall profits and operational costs.

 You can also get brokerage accounts from investment firms.
 Popular examples include Etrade, TD Ameritrade, and Ally Invest.

 Consider hiring a financial advisor.
 These professionals can help you invest in the S&P 500 wisely and for long-term profits.

 However, financial advisors are often costly and may take a percentage of any earnings that results from your investments.

 This is still a good choice if you don’t have a lot of stock market investment experience.

 A robo-advisor is essentially the same thing as a financial advisor, except it’s automated and runs on algorithms.